dinosn/jumpscale_core8/docs/Walkthrough/Models/Creating_data_model.md

     creationTime @11 :UInt32;
 }
 ```
- this is stored as `model.capnp` withing the same directory that will contain the models directory as demonstrated
+ this is stored as `model.capnp` within the same directory that will contain the models directory as demonstrated
 ```
 ├── model.capnp
 ├── models